ReFr3e/ReFr3e/README.md

 - 👋 Hi, I’m @ReFr3e
-- 👀 I’m interested in Crypto
+- 👀 I’m interested in AI
 - 🌱 I’m currently learning about ChatGPT
 - 💞️ I’m looking to collaborate on crypto projects
 - 📫 How to reach me 0xrefr3eATgmaildotcom